dotnet/docs/docs/standard/garbage-collection/fundamentals.md

 There is a managed heap for each managed process.
 All threads in the process allocate memory for objects on the same heap.

-To reserve memory, the garbage collector calls the Win32 [VirtualAlloc](/windows/desktop/api/memoryapi/nf-memoryapi-virtualalloc) function, and reserves one segment of memory at a time for managed applications.
-The garbage collector also reserves segments as needed, and releases segments back to the operating system (after clearing them of any objects) by calling the Win32 [VirtualFree](/windows/desktop/api/memoryapi/nf-memoryapi-virtualfree) function.
+To reserve memory, the garbage collector calls the Win32 [VirtualAlloc](/windows/desktop/api/memoryapi/nf-memoryapi-virtualalloc) function and reserves one segment of memory at a time for managed applications.
+The garbage collector also reserves segments, as needed, and releases segments back to the operating system (after clearing them of any objects) by calling the Win32 [VirtualFree](/windows/desktop/api/memoryapi/nf-memoryapi-virtualfree) function.

 > [!IMPORTANT]
 > The size of segments allocated by the garbage collector is implementation-specific and is subject to change at any time, including in periodic updates.
 Your app should never make assumptions about or depend on a particular segment size, nor should it attempt to configure the amount of memory available for segment allocations.